How to Avoid Mistakes When Buying Rideshare Insurance in New Jersey

 In this phase, you also qualify for the commercial policy during the whole duration of the ride.
 However, upon dropping off your passenger, you immediately revert to period one status, where you do not qualify for any coverage.

-Uber, Lyft, and other ridesharing companies only provide commercial auto insurance coverage for specific periods.
+Uber, Lyft, and other ridesharing companies only provide commercial auto insurance coverage in NJ for specific periods.
 These include periods two and three.
 However, they do not grant full coverage for a rideshare driver during the offline phase and period one.

 When you hire an insurer, the coverage that will protect you during a mix of these periods will depend on their policies.
 While some New Jersey insurance firms only intend to cover periods 2 and 3, others include periods 1 to 3.
 But generally, it can protect you wherever there are gaps in the TNC policy’s coverage.